DonJayamanne/pythonVSCode/README.md

 ## Change Log

+### Version 0.3.13
+* Fixed error message being displayed by linters and formatters

 ### Version 0.3.12
 * Changes to how linters and formatters are executed (optimizations and changes to settings to separate out the command line arguments) [#178](https://github.com/DonJayamanne/pythonVSCode/issues/178), [#163](https://github.com/DonJayamanne/pythonVSCode/issues/163)
 * Fix to support Unicode characters in debugger [#102](https://github.com/DonJayamanne/pythonVSCode/issues/102)